reviewboard/reviewboard/docs/manual/users/reviews/reviewing-diffs.rst

 numbers.
 Each will highlight and be made a part of your comment.

 .. image:: comment-box.png
+   :alt: A screenshot of the Comment Dialog, showing an example comment being
+         typed that includes Markdown formatting and a JavaScript code sample being recommended.
+There are two checked checkboxes: "Open an Issue" and "Enable Markdown".
+There's one unchecked checkbox: "Require Verification".
+   :width: 454
+   :height: 354
+   :sources: 2x comment-box@2x.png

 After saving a comment, you can re-edit it by clicking the green comment bar, or by editing it in the :ref:`review dialog <review-dialog>`.